 Nowadays, there are so many reasons to want a garage gym.
 Commercial/chain gyms have become overcrowded due to a surge in popularity.
 You’ll often spend half your workout waiting for equipment to free up, and sometimes you’ll have to change your workout because of this.

 The overcrowding in public gyms is also an issue for anyone who has a problem with gym anxiety.
-This is especially common amongst beginners, who often feel that more experienced lifters are judging their form or how they look.
+This is especially common amongst beginners, who can feel intimidated by the gym bros and complicated kit.

 If you’re a personal trainer, rates to train your clients in public gyms are often extortionate.
 A garage gym is definitely a worthwhile investment.

-You can still get a very effective workout in from your garage.
+You can get a very effective workout in from your garage with the added benefit of it being right there at your house.
 It’s simple to create a focused space with all the equipment you need.
 If you want to maximise your training, here’s how to build an impressive home gym.

 Converting your Garage into a Gym